Osama Tahir

 Osama Tahir is a Pakistani television actor, producer and film actor.
-He worked and starred in several critically acclaimed television serials such as Dar Si Jaati Hai Sila, Belapur Ki Dayan and Hania, the first one of which earned him Lux Style Award for Best Emerging Talent.
+He has worked and starred in several critically acclaimed television serials such as Dar Si Jaati Hai Sila, Belapur Ki Dayan and Hania, the first of which earned him a nomination for the Lux Style Award for Best Emerging Talent.
 Later he appeared in dramas such as Mushk, Neeli Zinda Hai and Baddua.

 Early life

-He completed his studies from Institute of Business Management and graduated with a MBA degree.
-Then he gave an auditioned for a theatre play called Starlight at Pakistan American Cultural Center (PACC) and then he did theatre for ten years.
+Tahir completed his studies from Institute of Business Management and graduated with an MBA degree.
+He auditioned for a theatre play called Starlight at Pakistan American Cultural Center, and then he did theatre for ten years.

 Career

-Tahir made his acting debut with Umer Adil's directional 2017 film Chalay Thay Saath in which he played the role of a young boy name Zain.
+Tahir made his acting debut with Umer Adil's 2017 film Chalay Thay Saath, in which he played the role of a young boy named Zain.

-He made his television debut by starring in Kashif Nisar's directionl Dar Si Jaati Hai Sila where he portrayed the character of Raheel opposite Yumna Zaidi for which he received Lux Style Award nomination.
+He made his television debut by starring in Kashif Nisar's Dar Si Jaati Hai Sila, where he portrayed the character of Raheel opposite Yumna Zaidi.
+He received a Lux Style Award nomination for the role.
 He then portrayed a young man in supernatural-horror serial Belapur Ki Dayan, a helpless romantic man in domestic drama Hania and an ambitious and steadfast guy in historical drama Deewar-e-Shab.

 In May 2020, he launched his own YouTube channel.

-Osama appeared in a lead role in Carma – The Movie, directed by Kashan Admani.
+Tahir appeared in a lead role in Carma, directed by Kashan Admani.
 He played the characters of Hamza & Haroon in the film.